ldesio/staR/README.md

 ## Goals
 staR’s goals are to provide a software for data analysis with the following characteristics:
 #### Easy to use
-It should allow users to focus on what is important in social science research (understanding social reality; theory and hypotheses, concepts, research design, indicators, choice of statistical tools) rather than waste time in learning a complex programming language;
+It should allow users to focus on key aspects of social science research (understanding social reality; theory and hypotheses, concepts, research design, indicators, choice of appropriate statistical tools) rather than force users to invest time and resources in learning a complex programming language, whose power might not necessarily be needed;
 #### Easy to be employed in teaching
 Rather than requiring to learn and teach complex menu and window systems (looking for options hidden in minor buttons or dialog boxes) it should be based on a simple command syntax with simple options;
 also, it should produce output that is easy and consistent to copy and paste across applications (e.g. helping perform assignments);